Phyllidiella pustulosa Cuvier, 1804

 |Maximum size: about 51 mm

 a black notum.
-The tubercles are usually simple and grouped in clusters
+The tubercles are usually simple and there are occasional

 is edged in pale pink and the rhinophores